PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Samga, Samga.
 You are my finest work.
 All is forgiven, my creation.
 Move your Father closer to the flame so that I may regain and preserve my power."

 Samga bent and picked up Dimsbury.
-He turned back towards the sputtering flame.

 "Yes, good Samga.
 Brave Samga," whispered Dimsbury, touching the wand in his eye gingerly.

 Samga looked up at the circle of heads mounted in on the wall.
 The broken and aborted things that had lead to him.
 The trial and the error, the arrogant misuse of power in an attempt to craft life itself.
 Not for the first time, Samga wished that he had had never been made.

 "Yessss," said Dimsbury.
-Just a little closer.
+"Just a little closer.
 Let me dip my fingers in the torrent of magic and then, and THEN!"
-Dimsbury started coughing and as the pain .
+Dimsbury coughing was interrupted by a fit of coughing.

 As his clacking steps took Samga closer to the flame, he lifted the Wizard high above his head.

 "What?
 What are you doing Samga.
 Lower me!
-The master commands!"
+The Master commands!"

 "The Servant does not obey!"

-Samga threw the Wizard onto what was left of the magic flame.
-As Dimsbury landed on the the dais, with a sharp crack.
+Samga threw the Wizard onto what was left of the magic flame.Dimsbury landed on the the dais with the sickening crack of a few ribs letting go.
 Then there was a terrible tearing noise.
 The flames leapt up, in perfect focus.
-Terrible, blindingly white flames and as hungry as any real fire had ever been.
+Terrible, blindingly white flames, as hungry as any real fire had ever been.
 Dimsbury screamed and screamed.
 Power shot through him and raked the top of the top of the chamber.
-The very Earth around them shook and still he screamed.
+The very Earth around them shook and still the Wizard screamed.

-And then there was a gasp.
 The flames folded in on themselves.
 With a crunching of bones and a whimpering, the Wizard folded up with them.
-Flickering in the magic light, tinier and tinier and tinier, until the the light of it winked out and only the light of a single torch that had not been knocked from the walls remained.
+His form flickering in the magic light, tinier and tinier and tinier until the flame was less than the tongue that dances on the head of a match.
+Nothing remained of the Wizard.

-> Do we need to sharpen the conflict between Samga and Dimsbury -- does Samga deliver the coup de grace of throwing the wizard into the firey rippling gap of spacetime

-# 42 Aftermath
+# 42 -- Aftermath

 > do we need to describe the potion healing Relan?